 Competitive

 Now we’re left with the competitive side of things.
-This is basically exactly what it sounds like.
+This is exactly what it sounds like.
 You’re in full competition mode here.
 You’re competing just like everyone else, on the same court, with the same ball.
 Now add in the fact that there are 100s if not 1000s of people on that court, all after the same ball; standing out can be pretty difficult.

 This is why, if you can, applying under non-competitive is the better option.
 But, unfortunately, if you don’t qualify, you’ll have to go the competitive route.